Mrpalland/nasin-palisa/README.md

 ## Glyph Sources and Differences
 The sitelen pona writing system is a public domain writing system for toki pona ([ISO tok](https://iso639-3.sil.org/code/tok)) made by [Sonja Lang](https://tokipona.org/).

-This font uses [sitelen-sitelen](https://jonathangabel.com/toki-pona/) as the source of som glyphs.
+This font uses [sitelen-sitelen](https://jonathangabel.com/toki-pona/) as the source of some glyphs.
 Specifically `ale mu mun pilin unpa`.

 > The original sitelen pona glyphs for these words either did not match the style or were difficult to write with an angled brush.